Linda Wong (pornographic film actress)

-Linda Wong (born Linda Carol Seki; September 13, 1951 – December 17, 1987) was an American pornographic actress, and one of the first Asian Americans to become a star in the American adult film industry.
+Linda Wong (September 13, 1951 – December 17, 1987) was an American pornographic film actress and one of the first Asian Americans to become a star in the American adult film industry.
 In 1999, she was inducted into the XRCO Hall of Fame.
-She was Japanese by ethnicity.

 Early life

 Wong was raised in San Francisco, California.
-She was a former homecoming queen, and later went to college to earn a degree in dance.
+She was a former homecoming queen and later went to college to earn a degree in dance.
 She worked as a ballerina and was married for a time to an attorney.

 Career

-Wong began nude modeling and after appearing in Hustler magazine, was approached to do adult films.
+Wong began nude modeling and, after appearing in Hustler, was approached to do adult films.
 She first broke into the adult film business in 1976 with Oriental Babysitter and The Jade Pussycat, in which she co-starred with Georgina Spelvin and John Holmes.
 According to Playboy's October 1977 pictorial "Ladies of Joy" and Playboy's 1980 Girls of Playboy 4, she worked as a masseuse in Las Vegas for a short time under the name "Linda Ching".

 In 1981, she decided to retire.
 She returned four years later to star in The Erotic World of Linda Wong.
 She was planning yet another comeback in 1987 when she died of a drug overdose.

-Death

-Wong died of an accidental drug overdose in 1987 in a motel in Petaluma, California.
-At the time of her death she was out on bail after having spent two months in jail on a drug charge.